 MiRo-E, the Advanced Robotic Platform for Research and Education

-MiRo-E is a highly specified, flexible, low-cost, programmable AI robotic platform, developed to mimic familiar domestic animal-like behaviour.
+MiRo-E is a highly specified, flexible, low-cost, programmable AI robotic platform, developed to mimic familiar domestic animal-like behavior.
 Create fun and socially engaging classroom experiences for every student.
 Using a MiRo-E can create a diverse and collaborative classroom experience where everyone and anyone can be involved!
-Watch your pupils delight in writing programs that bring their robot to life!
+Watch your pupils delight in writing programs that bring their robots to life!
 MiRo-E can see, hear and interact with its environment providing endless programming possibilities that will push student’s creativity.
 Students learn quickly, enjoy STEM subjects and produce physical results that can be related and applied to real-world issues.

 Key highlights are

 - 3rd Generation MiRo-E has been completely re-engineered and evolved for education from our previous version for University developers.

 - It works straight out of the box using a smartphone to easily configure it to exhibit pet-like behavior in pastoral / demonstration mode.

 - Flexible platform for learning robotics coding from primary school first principle through to high-level university research.

 - An easy-to-learn programming interface has been specially designed to provide an attractive and accessible method of coding and simulating MiRo.

 Simulate MiRo-E’s behavior on screen using a computer-based Gazebo program, this means a whole class can work on programming and only need one or two MiRo-E’s per classroom.

 - Emotionally Engaging personality that is friendly, familiar, and non-threatening.